General Chemistry · Unit 04

 2p ✗ Wrong:

 Start with the standard filling pattern.
 First decide the last-filled sublevel, then write each sublevel in order and count electrons carefully.
-If this feels shaky, do not jump straight to shorthand yet.
+If you are confused, do not jump straight to shorthand yet.

 Standard electron configurations and noble-gas shorthand for common elements.